conterra/reactivity/README.md

 $ pnpm watch-types
 ```

-When developing features across package boundaries, use the `dev` script your dependencies.
+When developing features across package boundaries, use the `dev` script in your dependencies.
 This way, they will be rebuilt automatically:

 ```bash